-A series of computerized highway and transit networks was prepared and tested for each modeled horizon year (2025, 2035, and 2045) under the Plan and TIP implementation scenario.
+A series of computerized highway and transit networks was prepared and tested for each modeled horizon year (2023, 2025, 2035, 2045, and 2050) under the Plan and TIP implementation scenario.
 The implementation scenario is the future transportation system that will result from the goals and policies proposed in the Plan and TIP in given horizon years.
-Criteria for inclusion of highway and transit improvements in the implementation scenario were reviewed by the ICG, including representatives from MDOT and MDE.
+Criteria for inclusion of highway and transit improvements in the implementation scenario were reviewed by the ICG, including voting representatives from MDOT, MDE, and BRTB as well as advisory members from FHWA, FTA, and EPA.
 As described above, the ICG members discuss which projects in the Plan and TIP, as well as regionally significant projects, are exempt from the regional emission analysis.